braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/push/android/push_max.md

 ## Availability

 - Available for Android push notifications only
-- Not supported for action-based or API-triggered campaigns or Canvases
+- Not supported for action-based or API-triggered messages

 ## Prerequisites